SShahparnia/BRAF-Inhibitor-Predictor/README.md

 ## Description

 This project leverages machine learning techniques using scikit-learn and other essential libraries to predict potential small molecule inhibitors targeting BRAF protein mutations.
 The model is trained and evaluated using robust data processing, enabling efficient and accurate predictions for early-stage drug discovery.
+Additionally, a Flask app provides a user-friendly interface for interacting with the predictor.

-# Requirements
+## Requirements

 ```
+flask
 matplotlib
 numpy
 pandas